 We all do what we think is best for our children.
 Unfortunately, we often receive misguided advice to use approaches such as spanking, time-out, denial of privileges, and cry-it-out.
 While this advice may be well-meant, such strategies inevitably create anger and frustration in the child, which can build up over time and lead to aggressive behavior.
 They can also damage the child's self-esteem and hinder their ability to connect with their parents or anyone else.

 Without a strong connection to someone they fully trust, a child who is abused, bullied, angry or frustrated (at home, school, or anywhere else) can feel they have nowhere to turn for support and understanding.1 Aggression may then become their only outlet for communicating their feelings of anger, powerlessness, and desperation.

 Adults know that the more kindly they treat a friend the more cooperative and helpful that friend will be, because they will be motivated by love, not by fear.
 It's no different for a child.
 Parents who relate to their children with patience and empathy model peaceful problem-solving skills that the child can use throughout their life.

 for empathy within every child.
 The importance of meeting a child's needs with understanding and

 compassion has been recognized by psychologists and researchers for decades.2 Let's start

 Jan Hunt, M.Sc. is the director of The Natural Child Project and author of The Natural Child: Parenting from the Heart and A Gift for Baby.
-She offers email and counseling by email worldwide, with a focus on compassionate parenting and natural learning.
+She offers counseling worldwide, with a focus on compassionate parenting and natural learning.
 Her son Jason, a lifelong unschooler, is the co-director and webmaster of naturalchild.org, and co-editor with Jan of The Unschooling Unmanual.